-Fuel EfficientWith an EV, you use no fuel or less fuel, which can reduce your vehicle operating costs by more than 50%.
+Fuel EfficientWith an EV, you use no fuel or less fuel, which can reduce your vehicle operating costs significantly.

 AffordableElectricity is cheaper than gasoline and EV maintenance is minimal.

-Low MaintenanceEV drivers save upwards of 60% on maintenance costs, because electric motors typically don’t break down as much as gas engines.
+Low MaintenanceEV drivers save upwards of 60 per cent on maintenance costs, because electric motors typically don’t break down as much as gas engines.
 Say goodbye to oil changes, fluid top-ups and broken mufflers.

-Good for the PlanetEVs are 70% greener than gas-powered vehicles and EV batteries are made from Lithium-ion, which are 90% recyclable.
+Good for the PlanetEVs are 70 per cent greener than gas-powered vehicles and EV batteries are made from Lithium-ion, which are 90 per cent recyclable.